Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Proof of Quantum Lower Bounds with Access to Stochastic Gradients

-as the complexity of $A_{\quan}$ on $f$.
-With this setup, we define the complexity of algorithm class $\mathcal{A}_{\quan}$ of all quantum algorithms in the form \eqn{quantum-algorithm-form} on a function class $\mathcal{F}$ to be

-where the last supremum is over all possible stochastic gradient functions $\g$ of $f$ satisfying the bounded-variance requirement \eqn{bounded-variance} in \defn{quantum-SG-oracle}.

-Based on this complexity measure, we can show that quantum algorithm can find an $\epsilon$-approximate stationary point of the classical hard instance based on $\bar{f}_T$ with fewer queries than the classical lower bound of order $\Omega(1/\epsilon^4)$ by approximating the exact gradient via Grover's algorithm.

-\begin{lemma} Consider the classical hard instance in Ref.~\cite{arjevani2022lower} obtained by projecting $\bar{f}_T$ defined in Eq.~\eqn{bar-fT} into a $d$-dimensional space while adopting the stochastic gradient function $\g_T(\x,\xi)$ defined in Eq.~\eqn{classical-SG}, there exists a quantum algorithm using $\tilde{O}(1/\epsilon^3)$ queries to the stochastic quantum gradient oracle $O_{\g}$ defined in \defn{quantum-SG-oracle} that can find find a point $\x$ satisfying $\bar{f}_T(\x)=0$ with probability at least $1/2$. \end{lemma}
+In this subsection, we present the proof of \lem{quantum-speedup-on-classical-hard}, which show that for minimizing the objective function in the hard instance for proving the classical lower bound in~\citet{arjevani2022lower}, there exists a quantum algorithm based on Grover's search algorithm that can find its stationary point using only $\tilde{O}(1/\epsilon^3)$ queries to the stochastic quantum gradient oracle, even in the absence of the mean-squared smoothness assumption.
+Consequently, proving the $\Omega(1/\epsilon^{4})$ quantum lower bound in \thm{stochastic-formal} necessitates the development of fundamentally new ideas.
+Further details regarding these ideas will be presented in the next subsection, \append{quantum-lower}.

-\begin{proof} Note that at any $\x\in\R^d$ such that $\prog_{1/4}(\x)=T$, one can directly reveal the exact gradient using one query to the stochastic quantum gradient oracle $O_{\g}$.
+\begin{proof}[Proof of \lem{quantum-speedup-on-classical-hard}] Note that at any $\x\in\R^d$ such that $\prog_{1/4}(\x)=T$, one can directly reveal the exact gradient using one query to the stochastic quantum gradient oracle $O_{\g}$.
 As for points $\x$ with $\prog_{1/4}(\x)=t<T$, by \lem{grover} we know that, using

 queries to the oracle $O_{\g}$, we can obtain an accurate estimation of $\nabla_t f$ and hence $\nabla f$, with success probability at least $1-\delta$.
 Then, we can perform gradient descent with step size being $1/L$ to reach a stationary point within $O(\epsilon^{-2})$ iterations, with overall success probability at least $1-O(\delta/\epsilon^2)$.
 Hence, we can complete the proof by setting $\delta=O(\epsilon^2)$, and the overall query complexity equals